ray-project/kuberay/docs/guidance/gcs-ft.md

 An example can be found at [ray-cluster.external-redis.yaml](https://github.com/ray-project/kuberay/blob/master/ray-operator/config/samples/ray-cluster.external-redis.yaml)

-To use SSL/TLS in the connection, the following environment variables are needed:
+To use SSL/TLS in the connection, you add `rediss://` as the prefix of the redis address instead of the `redis://` prefix.
+This feature is only available in Ray 2.2 and above.

+You can also specify additional environment variables in the head pod to customize the SSL configuration:

 - `RAY_REDIS_CA_CERT` The location of the CA certificate (optional)
 - `RAY_REDIS_CA_PATH` Path of trusted certificates (optional)